rsbhnv/enterprise-document-intelligence-platform/README.md

 ## Overview
-This project presents the architecture and implementation of an enterprise-grade document scanning and processing platform designed to automate the extraction, classification, and processing of business documents.
+This project presents the architecture and implementation of an enterprise-grade document intelligence and automation platform.

-The platform was built to support large-scale organizational workflows, combining cloud-based data pipelines with AI-powered document intelligence.
+The platform supports multiple document ingestion sources, AI-based document processing, structured data modeling, and automated notifications, enabling end-to-end document-driven business workflows.

 ---